Caroline Wozniacki: 2016: Early injuries and revival

 Wozniacki began her US hardcourt season playing the Washington Open.
 She went on to beat Hiroko Kuwata in the first round and retired in her second-round clash with Sam Stosur despite being up a set 7–5 a sharp pain in her left arm forced her to retire.
 This injury also took her out of The Rogers Cup.
-She then played the Summer Olympic Games.
+She then played the Summer Olympic Games in Rio at which she was Danish flag bearer.
 Dropping four games, she beat Lucie Hradecká but fell to Petra Kvitová in the second round.
 She failed to win a match in the Connecticut Open as she lost in the first round to young Latvian Jelena Ostapenko.
 However, Wozniacki's year turned around at the US Open.
 She slid past Taylor Townsend in three sets, then upset Svetlana Kuznetsova in round two.
 She then beat Monica Niculescu in two sets to reach the fourth round, in which she upended Madison Keys in two sets to reach the quarterfinals and then beat unseeded Anastasija Sevastova to enter the semifinals.
 Wozniacki lost the semifinal to then-new No. 1, Angelique Kerber, in two sets, and resulting at the back of the top 30 for the first time since April of this year.

 She moved on to the Pan Pacific Open.
 In the first round, Wozniacki defeated Belinda Bencic, who had defeated her the previous year, in three sets.
 In the second round, she defeated fourth seed Carla Suárez Navarro, then beat qualifier Magda Linette in straight sets.
 In the semifinals, Wozniacki defeated defending champion Agnieszka Radwańska, which sent her off to her first final since April of the previous year.
 In the final, she defeated Japanese player Naomi Osaka to win her 24th WTA Tour title, and her first title since March 2015.
 This was also Wozniacki's first Premier-level title since 2012.

 Wozniacki continued the Asian swing at the Wuhan Open.
 There, she had a good start, defeating Samantha Stosur in the first round.
 In the third round, Wozniacki faced Agnieszka Radwańska again, and this time, Radwańska came out on top.
 Wozniacki then competed at the China Open.
 She cruised past her first two matches against CoCo Vandeweghe and Roberta Vinci before going head-to-head with Radwańska for the third time in three weeks.
 Radwańska emerged victorious again, defeating Wozniacki in straight sets.

 Wozniacki won her second title of the season and 25th title overall at the Hong Kong Open.
 She defeated Zheng Saisai, Heather Watson, Wang Qiang, Jelena Janković, and Kristina Mladenovic.
 This was the first time since 2012 that Wozniacki had won two WTA Tour titles in a single season.
 With the win, she returned to the top 20.